vrunge/iclm/README.md

-# nnlm : Non-negative linear model
+# iclm : inequality constrained linear model

 Installation of the package from github